stackburner/aiplayground/README.md

 # Welcome

-This is the aiplayground for a sentiment classifier trained on a large movie reviews dataset .
+This is the aiplayground for a sentiment classifier trained on a movie reviews dataset.

 ## Description